Cost of Living

 How are we doing?

-The cost of living in the Tucson Metropolitan Statistical Area (MSA) was 6.2% below the nation in 2022, ranking Tucson third among its peer western MSAs.
-The cost of living varied widely across the 12 comparison MSAs, with San Diego reporting the cost of living at 14.5% above the U.S., while El Paso was 8.8% below.
+The cost of living in the Tucson Metropolitan Statistical Area (MSA) was 5.7% below the nation in 2023, ranking Tucson fourth among its peer western MSAs.
+The cost of living varied widely across the 12 comparison MSAs, with San Diego reporting a cost of living 11.5% above the U.S., while El Paso was 9.8% below.
 Tucson posted a modest rate of inflation between 2009 and 2021, averaging 1.2% per year.
 The state of Arizona posted a slightly lower rate of inflation with an average of 1.1%.
-However, inflation spiked in 2022 at 7.6% for Tucson and 10.1% for Arizona.
+However, inflation spiked in 2022 to 7.6% for Tucson and 10.3% for Arizona.
+Inflation dropped in 2023 but continued to be well above the 2009-2021 average, with Tucson and Arizona at 4.4% and 5.0%, respectively.

 Why is it important?